 - Individual Development Plan (IDP): An online career-planning tool to help students assess skills and interest, identify academic and career goals and develop a step-by-step plan to accomplish them.

 - UCLA Career Center: Offers a wide range of career resources and services, such as one-on-one career counseling, professional development conferences, workshops, job fairs, and on campus recruiting.
-Services such as general and discipline-specific Graduate Student Career Conferences and professional development workshops (Winter 2017, Fall 2016, Winter 2016, Fall 2015, 2014-2015), specifically focused on graduate students and offer preparation for academic or non-academic careers paths.
+Services such as general and discipline-specific Graduate Student Career Conferences and professional development workshops (Spring 2017, Winter 2017, Fall 2016, Winter 2016, Fall 2015, 2014-2015), specifically focused on graduate students and offer preparation for academic or non-academic careers paths.

 - UCLA Career Preparation Toolkit: A guide for graduate students and postdoctoral scholars that provides both guidance about how to create a career road map and practical tools for getting jobs and building successful careers.